-Frequent frame: X Y

-where X and Y are words that frame another word and appear frequently in the child's linguistic environment can trick him... the king is... the goblin is... can help him... the girl is... can hug him...
+Frequent frame: X___Y where X and Y are words that frame another word and appear frequently in the child's linguistic environment the__is the king is... the goblin is... the girl is... can_him can trick him... can help him... can hug him...

-Examples: the is can him
+Examples: